robusta-dev/robusta/docs/tutorials/playbook-track-secrets.rst

 Track Kubernetes Secret Changes
 ############################################

-By default Robusta is not configured to track secret changes, but it is possible by comf
+By default Robusta is not configured to track secret changes, but it is possible to configure it by giving permissions to Robusta to read secrets and configuring kubewatch.

 How to Track Changes in Kubernetes Secrets
 ------------------------------------------------